dataeducator/Image_Classification_with_Deep_Learning/README.md

 ## Modeling
+In this project, I will use the __OSEMiN__ pipeline to:

+- Obtain → Import the data.
+- Scrub → Manage the datatypes and resolve missing data or duplicates.
+- Explore → Identify patterns within the relationships between variables in the data.
+- Model → Create a set of predictive models.
+- iNterpret → Identify insights and create visualizations of findings.

+For our model, we could prioritize:

+- accuracy - the proportion of correctly predicted labels from all of the samples in the testing dataset.
+- precision - measures the model's accuracy in predicting true positives as a proportion of all positives.
+- recall- measures the model's ability to measure all positive instances correctly.
+- f1-score - the harmonic mean of precision and recall, used when we want to consider both identifying true positives and minimizing false negatives.

+Our best model uses sequential, convolutional, dense, and dropout layers and is illustrated below:
 ![Model](https://github.com/dataeducator/image_classification_with_deep_learning/assets/107881738/c09fbb0b-835b-4e59-8a05-8d1fd41183a6)
 | Model                   | Precision (NORMAL) | Recall (NORMAL) | F1-Score (NORMAL) | Precision (PNEUMONIA) | Recall (PNEUMONIA) | F1-Score (PNEUMONIA) | Accuracy |
 |-------------------------|--------------------|----------------|------------------|---------------------|--------------------|---------------------|----------|